wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

         *   (ii) determine whether a partnership is a registered audit firm and, if so, the status and relevant history of the firm's registration; and

-        *   (iii) choose a suitable person or audit firm to carry out an issuer audit; and
+        *   (iii) choose a suitable person or audit firm to carry out an FMC audit; and

         *   (iv) know which licensed auditors have been disciplined within the last 7 years; and